framesurge/perseus/CONTRIBUTING.md

 You should now have a local copy of Perseus to work with!
 Before you start making changes though, you should install [Rust](https://rust-lang.org/tools/install) and [Bonnie](https://github.com/arctic-hen7/bonnie) (`cargo install bonnie`), and then you should run `bonnie setup` in the project directory.
 This will prepare Perseus for development, and you'll need to do this for any changes that involve compiling the code.
 If you're just making some simple changes to the documentation, you can skip these steps.

+We also ask you to sign your commits with GPG, it makes things more secure for everyone.

 ## Contributing your changes

 Once you've made your changes to your local copy and committed them with Git, you can commit them back to Perseus through a *pull request*.